storybookjs/ember/docs/writing-stories/decorators.md

 <!-- prettier-ignore-end -->

 In the example above, the values provided are hardcoded.
-Still, you may want to vary them, either per-story basis (i.e., if the values you're adding are relevant to a specific story) or in a user-controlled way (e.g., provide a theme switcher or a different set of icons).
+Still, you may want to vary them, either on a per-story basis (i.e., if the values you're providing are relevant to a specific story) or in a user-controlled way (e.g., provide a theme switcher or a different set of icons).

 The second argument to a decorator function is the **story context** which in particular contains the keys: